Discover iconic landscapes and historic sites along Scotland's Great Glen Way with expertly guided hiking and cycling adventures.

 Stretching 79 miles from Fort William to Inverness, the Great Glen Way offers a spectacular route through the heart of the Scottish Highlands.
 This ancient fault line, carved by glaciers and featuring a chain of stunning lochs, including the world-famous Loch Ness, provides an unparalleled backdrop for exploration.
 Tours along this iconic path allow visitors to immerse themselves in the dramatic scenery, from the rugged peaks of Ben Nevis to the tranquil shores of Loch Ness, experiencing the raw beauty of Scotland at their own pace.
 Whether you're an avid cyclist keen to cover ground or a hiker looking to soak in the atmosphere, the Great Glen Way promises a rewarding adventure, connecting you with both natural wonders and centuries of history.
 Many of the tours available focus on specific sections of the Great Glen Way, catering to various fitness levels and time constraints.
 Some itineraries might focus on the most picturesque parts around Loch Ness, offering opportunities to seek out its legendary resident, while others cover the entire route, providing a comprehensive Highland experience.
 These excursions are designed to showcase the best of the region, taking in charming villages, ancient Caledonian forests, and dramatic canal systems.
 From multi-day treks that provide a true sense of accomplishment to shorter cycling excursions perfect for a day trip, the Great Glen Way tours offer a tangible way to connect with Scotland's wild spirit and rich heritage.

-Discover our top picks for great glen way hiking & cycling in Loch Ness Region
+Looking to book?
+View all available great glen way hiking & cycling in Loch Ness Region with live pricing and instant confirmation.

 Experience the dramatic beauty of the Highlands, from the legendary Loch Ness to the shadow of Ben Nevis.